Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

-Finally, we motivated the use of eigenvalues by noting that regime shifts are often associated with fold bifurcations.
+Finally, the use of eigenvalues is frequently motivated by noting that regime shifts are often associated with fold bifurcations, as discussed above.
 There are according to the resilience literature two recognized mechanisms, however, by which a system can `tip' or undergo a `regime shift' into a new state \citep{Biggs_2012}.
-In one mode, drivers change the stability landscape of the system through a bifurcation so that the previously stable state disappears and the system must transition into a new state.
-In a second mode, not necessarily associated with a bifurcation, drivers cause a rapid shock directly to state variables of a system that push it out of a stable state into a new state.
-Following \citet{Ashwin2012}, we refer to these two modes as B-tipping (for bifurcation) and N-tipping (for noise) respectively\footnote{A third mode of tipping, where drivers cause a rapid shift in the position of the basin of attraction \citep{Scheffer2001}, can also be associated with increased eigenvalue \citep{Kefi2013} and therefore we expect it to be detected by the methods for B-tipping.}.
+In one mechanism, drivers change the stability landscape of the system through a bifurcation so that the previously stable state disappears and the system must transition into a new state.
+In a second mechanism, not necessarily associated with a bifurcation, drivers cause a rapid shock directly to state variables of a system that push it out of a stable state into a new state.
+Following \citet{Ashwin2012}, we refer to these two mechanisms as B-tipping (for bifurcation) and N-tipping (for noise) respectively\footnote{A third mechanism of tipping, where drivers cause a rapid shift in the position of the basin of attraction \citep{Scheffer2001}, can also be associated with increased eigenvalue \citep{Kefi2013} and therefore we expect it to be detected by the methods for B-tipping.}.
 N- and B-tipping are of course not entirely independent.
 A system approaching a B-tip is also at increased risk of an N-tip, and is likely to tip due to noise before the bifurcation point is actually reached.
-However these two theoretical modes of tipping focus attention on different criteria and methods for validation and analysis of the model, as described here and also in the eigenvector tests below.
+However these two theoretical tipping mechanisms focus attention on different criteria and methods for validation and analysis of the model, as described here and also in relation to the eigenvector tests below.